Researcher DeveloperContact Fredrik

 Recent times have seen a rapid development in performance, user-friendliness and thereby possible applications of "immersive" technologies, so-called XR technologies (VR, AR, MR).
 There are already many examples that show that these technologies are becoming applied in the process industry.
 We see for example that these technologies allow for “embodied” learning scenarios, but also that they have positive sustainability aspects as they potentially allow distributed distance training.
 Could these technologies be used to solve Northvolt's challenges regarding large recruitment and training needs?

-In this first step, the potential of this will be explored from a number of aspects through a feasibility study.
-This will then result in a basis for further developement, that has been build on a thorough examination of the possibilities, but also challenges that exist for implementing XR in process industrial on-boarding and training.
+In this first step, the potential of this was explored from a number of aspects through a feasibility study.
+This then resulted in a basis for further developement, that has been build on a thorough examination of the possibilities, but also challenges that exist for implementing XR in process industrial on-boarding and training.
 The documentation includes suggestions for the most suitable technology (hardware/software), how the XR environments can be integrated into existing educational infrastructure, which business models are suitable, and how the XR experiences should be designed based on learning design and interaction design.
-This information will then be able to be used as support for one or more major research and development projects, with the intention of developing, testing and implementing a pilot of a sustainable distributed XR training system for Northvolt.
-Such a system can also have major implications for industrial establishment and industrial change nationally in the long term and is therefore relevant not only for Northvolt, but for the Swedish and European process industry in general.
+This information has been able to be used as support for several major research and development projects, with the intention of developing, testing and implementing sustainable distributed XR training systems.
+Such a system could also have major implications for industrial establishment and industrial change nationally in the long term and is therefore relevant not only for Northvolt, but for the Swedish and European process industry in general.

 The project has been conducted with support from the Strategic innovation programme Processindustrial IT and Automation "Strategiska innovationsprogrammet Processindustriell IT och Automation", a joint effort by Vinnova, Formas and the Swedish Energy Agency.

 Northvolt AB, LTU Business, Creative Crowd AB, Skellefteå Municipality